HarshChandel799/MongoDb-basics/README.md

 # MongoDb-basics
-These are some basic commands in mongodb
+These are some basic queries in mongodb